EFeru/hoverboard-firmware-hack-FOC/.github/ISSUE_TEMPLATE/idea---feature-request.md

 ---

+**Before suggesting a feature**, check the [Wiki pages](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC/wiki), it might already be available.<br>
+Also make sure this feature wasn't requested already.

 **What can we do to make the firmware better?**
 Consider if code examples or images would help communicate your request.